dinasv/CSBFinder/README.md

 The workflow of CSBFinder is given in the figure below.

 **(A)** The input to the workflow is a dataset of input genomes, where each genome is a sequence of gene orthology group identifiers (genes belonging to the same orthology group have identical IDs).
-Each input genome is segmented to 'nonDirectons' - a directon is a maximal sequence of consecutive genes located on the same DNA numericValue.
-The gene order in each directon follows the order in which the genes are transcribed in each genome (on either the forward or the reverse numericValue of the DNA).
+Each input genome is segmented to 'directons' - a directon is a maximal sequence of consecutive genes located on the same DNA strand.
+The gene order in each directon follows the order in which the genes are transcribed in each genome (on either the forward or the reverse strand of the DNA).

 Additional input consists of user-specified parameters **_k_** (number of allowed insertions) and and **_q_** (the quorum parameter).
 In our formulation, a CSB is a pattern that